daniyaljawed/game-development/Assignment 2/README.md

 3-Driver
 this is a single person game in which over all control on car just like in real life . this game will teach you how to drive , park , control in traffic and follow traffic rules . this will help more when a person want to learn how to drive .

+Game ideas:
+Muhammad Talha Aziz:

+1. Critical operations
+Critical Ops games are the best way to improve test and tactical skills.
+You can give the players an option to be a part of a good or bad team, which then fights for the victory.

+2. Sports league based
+Players would love to play sports leagues virtually.
+Select a sport and begin developing the game.

+3.Detective games
+Detective games where the player has to solve a murder mystery or find out the culprit of a crime can become really addictive.